dmeese/Obsidian-Apps/README.md

 # Obsidian Tools

-This project contains a Python script, `ObsidianAnalyzer.py`, that analyzes the structure of an Obsidian vault to help with knowledge base maintenance.
+This project contains a Python script, `ObsidianAnalyzer.py`, that helps you manage and grow your Obsidian vault.
+It has two primary modes:

+-   **Analyze Mode**: Analyzes the structure of your vault to find linking opportunities and structural issues.
+-   **Ingest Mode**: Uses a Gemini LLM to read documents (`.txt`, `.pdf`) and automatically decompose them into atomic, Zettelkasten-style notes.

 ## Features